johnwargo/pwa-starter-course/exercises/02-installable/readme.md

 The styling for the button is already in the app's CSS, but if you're using your own web app for this exercise, you'll want to style the button appropriately.
 In this example, the Install button remains hidden until the app is ready to install.

-Save the changes to the project's `index.html` file.
+Save the changes to the `index.html` file.

 Now we must add code to interact with that button we just added.
 In the project's `js/main.js` file, add the following code: